Fidel Ambríz

-Fidel Daniel Ambríz González (born 21 March 2003) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club León.
+Fidel Daniel Ambríz González (born 21 March 2003) is a Mexican professional footballer who plays as a midfielder for Liga MX club Monterrey and the Mexico national team.

 Club career

-Club León
+León

-Born in León, Guanajuato, Ambríz began his career with León, joining the team's youth academy.
-He made his Liga MX debut on 9 November 2019 against Toluca in a 4–0 victory.
+Born in León, Guanajuato, Ambríz began his career with León, joining the club's youth academy.
+He made his professional debut on 9 November 2019 against Toluca in a 4–0 victory.

+Monterrey

+On 28 August 2024, Monterrey reached an agreement with León to sign Ambríz.

 International career

 Ambríz was called up to the under-20 side by Luis Ernesto Pérez to participate at the 2021 Revelations Cup, captaining in all three matches, where Mexico won the competition.
 The following year, he was named captain for the under-20 side that would participate at the 2022 CONCACAF U-20 Championship in order to participate at the FIFA U-20 World Cup and Olympics.
 Mexico failed to qualify following a quarter-final defeat to Guatemala.

+Ambríz made his debut with the senior national team on 31 of May 2024, in a friendly match against Bolivia, a match which took place at Chicago's Soldier Field.